 July and August are peak months for visitors in all of The Netherlands.
 It will be very crowded, and hotels can be expensive and hard to get.
 The weather can be hot and humid, but many days can be mild.
-The bonus of traveling in summer is all the great events, outdoor activities like cycling, boat rides, and wandering by the canals.
-You’ll also have the longest days so you can be out sightseeing for an extended time.
+The bonus of traveling in summer is all the significant events and outdoor activities like cycling, boat rides, and wandering by the canals.
+You’ll also have the longest days to be out sightseeing for an extended time.

 Fall is the closest you’ll get to the off-season in The Netherlands, which will be especially quiet.
-This is a good time to visit if you want to avoid the crowds, save costs, and get into any place you want without lines.
+This is an excellent time to visit if you want to avoid the crowds, save costs, and get into any place you wish without lines.

-Winter will be cold in The Netherlands, but December is such a great time to go due to the wonderful Christmas markets.
+Winter will be cold in The Netherlands, but December is a great time to go due to the beautiful Christmas markets.